-On 1 February 1964, Eastern became the first airline to fly the 727.
-As “Captain Eddie” Rickenbacker retired, a new image was adopted, including the now famous hockey stick design, with the official colors Caribbean Blue over Ionosphe Blue.
+On February 1, 1964, Eastern became the first airline to fly the 727.
+As “Captain Eddie” Rickenbacker retired, a new image was adopted, including the now-famous hockey stick design, with the official colors of Caribbean Blue over Ionosphe Blue.
 EA was also the first US carrier to fly the Airbus A300 and was the launch customer for the Boeing 757 aircraft.

 Eastern started flying internationally with the opening of routes to markets such as Santo Domingo and Nassau, Bahamas.
 Services from San Juan, Puerto Rico, expanding service to Luis Muñoz Marín International Airport (SJU).
 In 1967, EA purchased Mackey Airlines, a small airline primarily operating in Florida and the Bahamas, as part of this expansion.

 Around this time, the airline also bought the Lockheed L-1011 TriStar and Airbus A300 wide-body jets; the former would be known in the Caribbean as ‘El Grandote’ (the huge one).